 Supports and encourages branch membership.
 The team assists with welcoming new members and distributing name badges at meetings.
 They keep records of guests and visitors, with follow-up after their attendance at a meeting.
 New member data is processed and information about new members is included in the newsletters.
 Team members serve as mentors for new members, helping them feel comfortable with the group.
 Each year a new member luncheon is coordinated by the Membership Team and the branch officers.
 The team plans activities to engage members and help them get better acquainted with the work of the branch.
 The Membership Team leadership monitors and replies to the branch email and Contact Us form communications.

-Communication is the core of our branch existence.
 Each member of this team has a specific role in branch communication.
 These roles include:

 - Secretary – takes minutes of monthly meetings and board meetings and distributes minutes to board members for approval.